Ayms/node-Tor/README.md

 				* if the result exists, the ORDB chooses the first one that has a valid circuit (and remove from the lists those that are not valid) and sends the request, the circuit is removed from the list and put at the end.

-				* if the result does not exist
+				* if the result does not exist:

 					* if chunk nb is 0, the ORDB checks OR_Stream['abcd'], the result is an array of chunks indexes.

 						* if the result exists, the ORDBs chooses the index M of number of elements of the result minus 4 times the window size, the result is an array of [circ,type]

-							* The ORDB chooses the first one that has a valid circuit and send the request 'abcd' N 0, A will know N in the db_data answer, the ORDB removes the first from the list and put it at the end.
+							* The ORDB chooses the first one that has a valid circuit and sends the request 'abcd' N 0, A will know N in the db_data answer, the ORDB removes the first from the list and put it at the end.

-					* if chunk nb is not 0
+					* if chunk nb is not 0:

 						* the ORDB checks OR_Stream['abcd'][chunk nb], the result is an array of [circ,type]

-							* if the result exists, the ORDB chooses the first one that has a valid circuit and send the request 'abcd' N 0, the ORDB removes the first from the list and put it at the end.
+							* if the result exists, the ORDB chooses the first one that has a valid circuit and sends the request 'abcd' N 0, the ORDB removes the first from the list and put it at the end.

 							* if the result does not exist